dongq-web/Movie-Recommender-System/README.md

 # Movie Recommender System
 ### Summary

-Recommender System is a subclass of information filtering system that provide sugguestions for items that are most pertinent to a particular user.
+Recommender System is a subclass of information filtering system that provides sugguestions for items that are most pertinent to a particular user.
 One type of recommender system, collaborative filtering, recommend items based on how similar users behave.

 <img src=/Images/recommender_system.png width=50% height=50%>

-In most cases, the model would takes in a sparse matrix where the rows are different users and the columns are different movies.
+In most cases, the model would take in a sparse matrix where the rows are different users and the columns are different movies.
 Since most users only watched a few movies, most of the entries would be empty.

 <img src=/Images/sparse_matrix.png width=50% height=50%>